How to Form a Corporation in Delaware

 4. Prepare Corporate Bylaws

-5. Appoint Directors and Hold Board Meeting
+5. Appoint Directors and Hold the First Board Meeting

-The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize the issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors and approved by the board of directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
-For sample Incorporator's Statement and corporate meeting minute forms, see Nolo's website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).

-6. Issue Stock
+6. Issue Corporate Stock

 Issue stock to each shareholder in return for their capital contributions of cash, property, services, or all three.
 Small corporations usually issue paper stock certificates.
 Enter each shareholder's name and contact information in the corporation's stock transfer ledger.